Jiajing-Li-2003/Synthesys-Practical-Work-Ensea-in-the-Shell/README.md

 To send the last version of a question, we use the command 'git add enseash_Qx.c'.

-Then we enter the commit by typing 'commit -m 'Question x' '
+Then we enter the commit by typing 'git commit -m 'Question x' '

 And finally we push the file with 'git push'